-You can only create a new rule based on profile properties that contains a unique identifier.
+- You can only create a new profile merge rule based on profile properties that contain a unique identifier.
 This requires that the checkbox in expert settings for Unique identifier should be checked in the expert settings section of the Profile property settings.
 Learn more about unique identifiers in BlueConic.

-When merging, profile property values are matched case-insensitive.
-So if profile A has value test@TEST.com and profile B email@example.com these profiles will be eligible for a merge.
+- When merging, the matching of profile property values is case-insensitive.
+So if profile A has the value test@TEST.com and profile B has firstname.lastname@example.org, these profiles are eligible to be merged.

 The BlueConic Settings > Merging Section

-To create a rule click [Add rule, based on property in the Merge Settings page, and select a profile property from the drop-down list.
+To create a rule click Add rule, based on property in the Merge Settings page, and select a profile property from the dropdown list.

-The drop-down list contains only profile properties that are configured to be a "Unique Identifier", so if you are missing a certain profile property it is probably not marked as a "Unique Identifier".
+The dropdown list contains only profile properties that are configured to be a "Unique Identifier", so if you are missing a certain profile property it is probably not marked as a unique identifier in BlueConic.

-In the example above, profiles will be merged if the value of either the "Email Address" property or the "CRM ID" property in two visitor profiles match each other, and if the IP addresses match for both profiles (using the strictest IP checking).
+In the example above, profiles will be merged if the value of either the "AMP Client ID" property or the "Email" property or the in two visitor profiles match each other, and if the IP addresses match for both profiles (using the strictest IP checking).

-Merging is not retro-active.
-In other words, when you save the changed merge rules the changes will only be applied from that point forward.
+Profile merging is not retroactive.
+So when you save the changed merge rules, your changes will only be applied from that point forward.
 The updated rule will not merge all existing profiles that meet the new rule(s).

 Each rule can have zero or more subrules.
-The subrules allow you to create a sophisticated rule that bases the merging on not one but two or more matching criteria.
+Subrules allow you to create a sophisticated rule that bases the merging on not one but two or more matching criteria.
 Subrules have an "AND" relationship with the main rule as well as with each other.
-For example, if Rule A has two subrules, Subrule 1 and Subrule 2, then the profiles will only be merged if Rule A, Subrule 1 and Subrule 2 all match at the same time.
+For example, if Rule A has two subrules, Subrule 1 and Subrule 2, then profiles will be merged only if Rule A, Subrule 1, and Subrule 2 all match at the same time.